osisoft/AVEVA-Adapter-BACnet-Docs/V1.1/Configuration/PI Adapter for BACnet data selection configuration1-1.md

     For a table of all available parameters, see [BACnet data selection parameters](#bacnet-data-selection-parameters).

-1. Save the file as `DataSelection.json`.
+1. Save the file.
+For example, as `DataSelection.json`.

 1. Open command line session.
 Change directory to the location of `DataSelection.json`.